MicrosoftDocs/architecture-center/docs/reference-architectures/identity/azure-ad.md

 ### Azure AD Connect

-For information about the editions offered by Azure Active Directory, see [Azure AD pricing][Azure-AD-pricing] for more info.
+For information about the editions offered by Azure Active Directory, see [Azure AD pricing][Azure-AD-pricing].
 The AD Connect sync feature is available in all editions.

 ### VMs for N-Tier application